YoavLevavi/quiver/README.md

 ---

+📌 **Important Notice**

+This code is shared strictly for recruitment and portfolio purposes.
+It is intended to demonstrate development skills and project architecture.
+Please do not copy, reuse, or republish any part of this repository without explicit permission.

+For inquiries, contact: yoavlevavi@gmail.com

+---

 ## 🏄 About the Project

 **Quiver** is a modern web application tailored for the Israeli surfing community.
 It combines a **secondhand surfboard marketplace** with a real-time **surf forecast dashboard**, making it easy to find boards, track wave conditions, and stay connected with local surf culture.